TiffanyGan321/TiffanyGan/README.md

 <h1 align="center">Hi 👋, I'm Tiffany Gan😎</h1>
+👨‍💻 I'm a master student focused on data analytics at CMU

-- 👨‍💻 All of my projects are available at [https://github.com/TiffanyGan321/TiffanyGan]
+📝 All of my projects are available at [https://github.com/TiffanyGan321/TiffanyGan]

-- 📫 How to reach me **tiffanygan321@gmail.com**
+📫 How to reach me **tiffanygan321@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">